-Board of Directors' Committees Principal responsibilities Principal activities in 2018 Audit Committee Composition on December 31, 2018: The Audit Committee is composed of 2 permanent members of the Board of Directors of the entity.
-One of these 2 members is the chairman of the Committee.
+Board of Directors' Committees Principal responsibilities Principal activities in 2020 Audit Committee Composition on December 31, 2020: The Audit Committee is composed of 3 permanent members of the Board of Directors of the entity.
+One of these 3 members is the chairman of the Committee.
 The invitees to the Committee are: CEO, CFO, CRO, Compliance Officer, Internal Audit and External Audit.
 The scope of the Audit Committee's responsibilities is set out in its Terms of Reference which are reviewed and approved each year by the Board of Directors.
 The Audit Committee assists in the oversight of the: • Accomplishments of strategic plan objectives, Reliability and integrity of significant financial, managerial, and operating information, Compliance with policies, standards, procedures and applicable laws and regulations The Committee also examines compliance with the risk appetite limits.
 The Committee meets during specific sessions with the Statutory Auditors and the Head of Audit.
 The review of financial statements by the Audit Committee is accompanied by a presentation from the Statutory Auditors stressing the essential points of the results of the statutory audit and the accounting methods chosen.
-The Chief Financial Officer, the Head of Audit, the Chief Risk Officer, the Chief Accounting Officer as well as the Company's Statutory Auditors attend each Audit Committee meeting.
-The Audit Committee met 4 times in 2018.
-The Committee focused, in particular, on the following issues: the full year financial statements for 2017; the half-year financial statements for 2018; internal control and Risk Management: reports from Internal Audit, from Compliance and Legal department, from Compliance and Legal department, from Solvency Assessment) report; Solvency Assessment) report; Risk Management Framework, Risk Appetite and Reporting; the results of internal and external audit function work; and the internal and external audit plans and
+The Chief Executive Officer, the Chief Financial Officer, the Head of Audit, the Chief Risk Officer, the Chief Accounting Officer as well as the Company's Statutory Auditors attend each Audit Committee meeting.
+I The Audit Committee met 4 times in 2020.
+The Committee focused, in particular, on the following issues: the full year financial statements for 2019; the half-year financial statements for 2020; internal control and Risk Management: reports from Internal Audit, from Compliance and Legal department, from Risk Management; significant litigation cases; Solvency II and ORSA (Own Risk and Solvency Assessment) report; Risk Management Framework, Risk Appetite and Reporting; the results of internal and external audit work; and the internal and external audit plans and